 The Plan requires you to provide a written statement declaring your designation of an authorized representative along with the representative's name, address, phone number, and email address.
-To designate an authorized representative, you must submit a completed authorized representative form (available from the Fund Office).
+To designate an authorized representative, you must submit a completed authorized representative form.
 The Plan will honor the designated authorized representative until the designation is revoked, or as mandated by a court order.
 You may revoke a designated authorized representative status by submitting a completed change of authorized representative form available from and to be returned to the appropriate Claims Administrator or the Fund Office.